Benchmarking Nighttime Traffic Sign Recognition with Illumination-Adaptive Detection and Semantic Attribute Reasoning: Abstract

 \section{Abstract}

-Traffic signboards are vital for road safety and intelligent transportation systems, enabling navigation and autonomous driving.
-Yet, recognizing traffic signs at night remains challenging due to visual noise and scarcity of public nighttime datasets.
-Despite advances in vision architectures, existing methods struggle with robustness under low illumination and fail to leverage complementary mutlimodal cues effectively.
-To overcome these limitations, firstly, we introduce INTSD, a large-scale dataset comprising street-level night-time images of traffic signboards collected across diverse regions of India.
-The dataset spans 41 traffic signboard classes captured under varying lighting and weather conditions, providing a comprehensive benchmark for both detection and classification tasks.
-To benchmark INTSD for night-time sign recognition, we conduct extensive evaluations using state-of-the-art detection and classification models.
-Secondly, we propose LENS-Net, which integrates an adaptive image enhancement detector for joint illumination correction and sign localization, followed by a structured multimodal CLIP-GCNN classifier that leverages cross-modal attention and graph-based reasoning for robust and semantically consistent recognition.
-Our method surpasses existing frameworks, with ablation studies confirming the effectiveness of its key components.
-The dataset and code for LENS-Net is publicly available for research\footnote{\url{https://adityamishra-ml.github.io/INTSD/}}.
+Traffic signboards are vital for road safety and intelligent transportation systems.
+Yet, recognizing traffic signs at night remains underexplored due to the scarcity of real-world public datasets capturing low-light degradations and distractor classes.
+Existing benchmarks are predominantly daytime and do not reflect challenges such as headlight glare, motion blur, sensor noise, and vandalized or ambiguous signage.
+To address these gaps, we introduce INTSD, a large-scale nighttime traffic sign dataset collected across diverse regions of India.
+INTSD contains street-level images spanning 41 traffic signboard classes, multiple distractor categories, and varied lighting and weather conditions, designed to support both detection and fine-grained classification under nighttime scenarios.
+To benchmark INTSD, we conduct extensive evaluations using state-of-the-art detection and classification models under standardized protocols.
+Additionally, we present LENS-Net, a strong baseline that integrates an end-to-end adaptive illumination-aware detector with a multimodal classifier that fuses vision-language representations with soft semantic attribute reasoning over learnable shape and color embeddings.
+Experiments demonstrate that models trained exclusively on daytime data fail substantially under real nighttime conditions — a gap that is recovered once INTSD is introduced in training, even when controlling for data volume.
+These results validate INTSD as a complementary nighttime training resource and establish competitive baselines for future research.
+The code and dataset are publicly available\footnote{\url{https://adityamishra-ml.github.io/INTSD/}}.